Skip to main content

 Better for: Fast, inexpensive, fully gluten-free hand rolls with reliable consistency.

-Skip if: You want a full-service sushi meal, longer seating, or a more atmospheric dining experience.
+Consider Alternatives If: You want a full-service sushi meal, longer seating, or a more atmospheric dining experience.